 “It sounds as if you are angry about this…”

 The victim should be helped to identify and express their needs and concerns.

-“Is there something you need or are worried about?”
+“Is there anything you need or are worried about?”

-What the victim has expressed should be summarized.
+What the victim has expressed should be summarised.

 “You seem to be saying that…”